-- Intel Pentium or equivalent processor

-- 1 GB of RAM

-- 300 MB of available hard disk space

-- CD-ROM (in case of CD ROM installation)

-- Mouse or touchpad

-- VGA adapter card and monitor

-- Microsoft Windows XP, 7, 8, 10, 11

-- Supported Networks (for Network versions): MS Windows 2000/ 2003/2008/2012/2016/2019/2022 Server or later, Linux Server, Novell Netware version 3.12 or later.

-If the program is copy protected by a hardware key, the minimum hardware configuration also includes a USB port.
+- Intel Pentium, AMD Ryzen or equivalent processor - Suggested GPUs for efficient Offline AI: NVIDIA RTX 30 or RTX 40 series - 8 GB of RAM - 3 GB of available hard disk space - CD-ROM (if delivered on CD) - Mouse - VGA adapter card and monitor - For 3D breadboard and PCB preview hardware OpenGL is suggested, but not required - Operating System: MS Windows 7 / Windows 8 / Windows 10 / Windows 11 - In TINA v15 and later AI tools need Windows 10 / Windows 11 - Supported Networks (for Network versions): MS Windows 2000/2003/2008/2012 Server or later, Linux with Samba file server for SMB clients, Citrix Presentation Server - If the program is copy protected by a hardware key (dongle), the minimum hardware configuration includes also a USB port

+This manual focuses on the installation of TINA on Windows.
+For installation instructions on Linux and macOS, please refer to the following online resources.

+- TINA Installation Guide for Linux - TINA Installation Guide for MacOS